gallberry honey from Georgia and Florida

 Georgia and Florida take a well deserved pride in their gallberry honey.
 As its name says, it’s a monofloral honey made from the nectar of gallberry – a bush that grows only in those areas.

 Ilex coriacea gives a mild flavored, light colored honey, mostly in Florida, South Carolina, and Georgia.
 Ilex glabra is more frequent and therefore the correspondent honey is more common, and its honey more highly-rated.
-Yet the flat-woods of eastern and southern coastal regions of North America are relatively small and this is why this honey variety is not commonly available everywhere.
+Yet the flat-woods of eastern and southern coastal regions of North America are relatively small, which is why this honey variety is not commonly available everywhere.

 Botanical name: Ilex glabra,